ismailnyza/vue-chat/Contributing-Guidelines.md

 # Contributing to Vue Chat

-We would love for you to contribute to Angular and help make it even better than it is today!
+We would love for you to contribute to Vue Chat and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - Question or Problem?
 - Issues and Bugs